 "Being safe is a science."
 I quoted my Dad, "But he missed something.
 Someone wants him dead and he missed it."

-Orderlies wheeled my Dad out of recovery an hour later and all four of us fell into step around his gurney as he was wheeled down the hallway to the elevator.
+Orderlies wheeled my Dad out of recovery an hour later and all five of us fell into step around his gurney as he was wheeled down the hallway to the elevator.
 One of the orderlies pushed the IV stand and the heart monitor that beeped with it's slow rhythm telling me that my Dad was still alive.
 When the elevator arrived one of Finn's guys entered first and helped line my Dad's gurney up so we could all fit.

 "He's going to the tenth floor." one of the orderlies said, "Three of you need to wait and take the next elevator."